 Collecting in the Wild

 You won’t find many of the species growing in the Native Flora Garden expansion at a typical nursery.
-Most came from seeds collected in the wild by me and other horticulturists and botanists from BBG along with our partners at the Greenbelt Native Plant Center.
+Most came from seeds collected in the wild by me by me and other horticulturists and botanists from BBG along with our partners at the Greenbelt Native Plant Center.
 We applied for permits to visit several natural areas many times over three years to capture our specimens at the just the right time.
 The seeds we gathered were then propagated by Greenbelt staff, which was no easy task.
 They often had to improvise to create the precise conditions required to make the seeds germinate.
 Here are a few examples of our finds.

 Eastern Showy Aster